Everything to the Synthetic: Diffusion-driven Test-time Adaptation via Synthetic-Domain Alignment: Related Work

-\textbf{Synthetic data for discriminative tasks.} Synthetic data is fully or partly synthesized by generative models rather than being collected from the real world.
-Learning from synthetic data~\cite{tian2023learning,ipl,stablerep,scaling} has been proven to be effective in enhancing the visual representation in various discriminative tasks, including visual recognition~\cite{azizi2023synthetic,stablerep}, object detection~\cite{detection1,detection2}, semantic segmentation~\cite{segmentation1,segmentation2,sankaranarayanan2018learning}, image assessment~\cite{risa}, autonomous driving~\cite{auto1} and robotics~\cite{robo1,robo2}.
-For instance, Azizi \textit{et al.}~\cite{azizi2023synthetic} demonstrate that combining the real data from ImageNet~\cite{in} and synthetic data from a fine-tuned Imagen~\cite{imagen} diffusion model improves classification accuracy.
-DA-Fusion~\cite{trabucco2023effective} augments the semantic attributes of training data with diffusion models to enhance the generalization capabilities.
-StabeRep~\cite{stablerep} utilizes synthetic images generated by Stable Diffusion~\cite{sd} to construct stronger visual representation learners.
-In this work, we focus on investigating the potential of domain alignment in TTA tasks using synthetic data generated by diffusion models.
+\textbf{Synthetic data for discriminative tasks.} Synthetic data, generated by models rather than collected from the real world, has shown significant potential in enhancing visual representations for various discriminative tasks~\cite{tian2023learning,stablerep,scaling}.
+It has been effectively applied in areas such as visual recognition~\cite{azizi2023synthetic,stablerep}, object detection~\cite{detection1,detection2}, semantic segmentation~\cite{segmentation1,segmentation2,sankaranarayanan2018learning}, image assessment~\cite{risa}, autonomous driving~\cite{auto1}, and robotics~\cite{robo1,robo2}.
+In this work, we explore the potential of leveraging synthetic data, generated by diffusion models, for domain alignment in TTA tasks.